16 Best Cities in California

 Old Fisherman's Wharf in Monterey, CA

-Families with young children flock to the Monterey Bay Aquarium, but anyone will appreciate the amazing marine life on display.
-Visitors will have a chance to see colorful tropical fish, an octopus that changes colors in its surroundings, African penguins, jellies, sharks, shore birds, and adorable frolicking sea otters.
+Families with young children flock to the Monterey Bay Aquarium, but anyone will appreciate the amazing marine life on display: tropical fish, an octopus that changes colors in its surroundings, African penguins, jellies, sharks, shore birds, and adorable frolicking sea otters.

-The city's waterfront district is famous for Cannery Row, which houses the old fish-packing facilities that were described in John Steinbeck's novel Cannery Row.
+The city's waterfront district is famous for Cannery Row, the old fish-packing facilities that were described in John Steinbeck's novel Cannery Row.
 Today the area is packed with touristy shops and restaurants.

-A short walk from Cannery Row is Fisherman's Wharf, which is a great place to admire the bay views, and dine at a seafood restaurant.
-Whale-watching tours, charter boat trips, and glass-bottom boat tours depart from Fisherman's Wharf.
+A short walk from Cannery Row is Fisherman's Wharf, where you can enjoy the views at waterfront seafood restaurants or hop on a boat trip.
+Whale-watching tours and glass-bottom boat tours depart from Fisherman's Wharf.

 Downtown Palm Springs